BashCooler/hydit/README.md

 ## Roadmap

-The next big feature is uploading files from your Android device to Hydrus.
+The next big feature is uploading files from your Android device to Hydrus

 ## Contributing